 The ECM name has been around for quite awhile, but many know them best for their mirror-polished commercial espresso machines.
 In 2007, ECM acquired the Italian factory where their machines had been made and they’ve been improving the quality of production ever since.
 The relentless pursuit of excellence is visible in every model ECM and their sister company Profitec make, but this post will focus on two long standing ECM names, the Classika and Casa.

 The Casa machine has actually never been available in the US, but the latest and greatest iteration is on its way!
 While the Casa IV already had very impressive specs given its footprint, some new refinements have been added.
-The .4 liter boiler is now made from stainless steel like those in the Classika, Pro 700 and Synchronika.
+The .4 liter boiler is made from brass.
 This has been done to increase durability and simplify maintenance, which our technicians are particularly excited about.
 Most single boiler machines use significantly smaller boilers than this, so they can warm up quickly.
 But the challenge with small boilers has always been steam power and temperature stability.

 Having a larger boiler increases the drink capacity and temperature stability in the shot, but the most noticeable difference will be in the steam power.
 Because steam power relies on empty space at the top of the boiler, the Casa will benefit from having greater steam capacity than smaller .1 liter or .3 liter boiler machines like the Rancilio Silvia.
 A minute after flipping the steam switch, ample power will be available for any size of milk drink from macchiatos to large lattes.
 The stainless steel steam wand swivels fully on a ball joint.
 But steaming milk is not just about adding heat, and greater steam pressure can create better texture and microfoam.